danderflieger/3D_Printable_Parts_For_Sonex/Aveo PowerBurst NG Daylight Mount/README.md

 - __Aveo PowerBurst NG Daylite Mount-With-Draft.par__ - this file is the new part with the draft.
 The dimmensions are the same as the 3D printable part on the side where the light is affixed.
 However, with the draft, the side that butts up against the wingend rib is slightly larger as it follows the draft.
 This part can be printed and used to make a mold out of composites material (or printed and used as-is, like the option above).
 - __Aveo PowerBurst NG Daylite Mount-Mold-Cavity.par__ - This is the concave portion of the mold that can be 3D printed.
-- __Aveo PowerBurst NG Daylite Mount-Mold-Care.par__ - This is the convex portion of the mold that can be 3D printed.
+- __Aveo PowerBurst NG Daylite Mount-Mold-Core.par__ - This is the convex portion of the mold that can be 3D printed.

 I have added STL files for these 3D models: __Aveo PowerBurst NG Daylight Mount/Composite Molds/STL Files__